mg/learn-rxjs5-egghead/series1/README.md

+# RxJS Beyond the Basics: Creating Observables from scratch

 An observable is a way to deliver values from a producer to a consumer where the producer is lazy.
 The observable is created with various creators, for example:
 - ``Rx.Observable.create(observer)``
 - ``Rx.Observable.of(v1, v2, v3, ...)``